kalai2610/BookInventory/README.md

 Create Token:
 http://localhost:8080/user
-Each HTTP request requires token to access it.
+- Each HTTP request requires token to access it.
-If token is not generated and not given in Authorization part of request it throws 403 Access denied message.DELETE http://localhost:8080/api/deleteBook/1000
+If token is not generated and not given in Authorization part of request it throws 403 Access denied message.